falcon-linuxhunter/articles/mcp-setup-final-1500-with-kicking-tyres.md

    ```
     it usually means there was a temporary network or connectivity issue while pulling base images.

       ✅ Solution: Simply switch to a different internet connection (e.g., a mobile hotspot, another Wi-Fi network) and rerun the script.
-You need to run script multiple times because it builds all the images one by one.
+You may need to run the script multiple times, as it builds all images sequentially.
+Since this project is open-source and the remote repositories are updated frequently, changes can occasionally break the build process.
+For advanced use cases, you might need to adjust the script to handle specific services.
+For example, the Redis MCP server's Dockerfile is currently broken, so we have modified the script to skip building it.